daos-stack/daos/NewDocs/DAOS Docker.md

 # Using Distributed Asynchronous Object Storage in a Docker Container

-This artical shows how to get started using Distributed Asynchronous Object Storage (DAOS) containers, by taking you through the steps to build, configure and run the DAOS service in a Docker container.
+This article shows how to get started using Distributed Asynchronous Object Storage (DAOS) containers, by taking you through the steps to build, configure and run the DAOS service in a Docker container.

 All commands shown here are on two socket Cascade Lake server running Ubuntu 20.0.4LTE.
 To perform the steps below, you will need a minimum of 5GB of DRAM and 16GB of disk space.
 On Mac, please make sure that the Docker settings under "Preferences/{Disk, Memory}" are configured accordingly.